NLnetLabs/cascade/doc/manual/source/intro.rst

    signed proof that a record does not exist, making the zone resistant to this type of attack.

-DNSSEC does not encrypt DNS data, but rather uses digital signatures to ensure the response is authentic and has not been tampered with.
+DNSSEC uses digital signatures to ensure the response is authentic and has not been tampered with.
 By verifying DNS responses, DNSSEC prevents malicious actors from for example redirecting users to fake or malicious websites.

 How DNSSEC Works
 ----------------